RESOLUTION 2019 – 12

 Applicant: Correen M. Russo

-This ministry serves nearly 1,000 economically disadvantaged individuals in Lancaster annually using volunteers from 75 churches in West District.
-The program has 3 focus areas:
+LUMINA serves nearly 1,000 economically disadvantaged individuals in Lancaster annually using volunteers from 75 churches in West District.
+The program has 4 focus areas:

 Applicant: Rev. Sara Davis-Shappell